cheltHack/apm-ext-microapp/README.md

 If you haven't already created an endpoint for Github, do so:
 ```
-% jspm registry create ge jspm-github
+% jspm registry create hackathon jspm-github
 % Are you setting up a GitHub registry? [yes]:yes
-% Enter the hostname of your GitHub Enterprise server:github.com
+% Enter the hostname of your GitHub server:github.com
 ```

 ## Installation